MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/dev-train-comp-instances-for-ml.md

 ## Compute instances for your machine learning model

-The following diagram can help you to choose compute instances that help your machine learning model to run inference.
+The following diagram can help you to choose compute instances that help your machine learning model to run inference:

 ![A diagram that shows inference.](media/inference.png)